Supersymmetric polynomials and algebro-combinatorial duality

 Here we choose our approach as the basic one so it reflects and generalizes naturally approaches to ordinary Schur, Jack and Macdonald symmetric functions in canonical textbooks \cite{macdonald_book} on this subject.
 Members of supersymmetric polynomial families are labeled by super-partitions, or super-Young diagrams, that generalize the notion of ordinary linear partitions and inherit many of its properties.
 The construction is based on an extension of a notion of basic symmetrized monomials now in a ring of both even and odd variables.
 Then the family of polynomials is constructed as a set of orthogonal polynomials having an upper-triangular decomposition over basic monomials with respect to an ordered set of super-Young diagrams and to a respective norm, Schur, Jack or Macdonald.

 In fact, there are two inequivalent orders on (super-)Young diagrams.
 And an equivalence (Kerov self-duality \cite{Mironov:2018nie}) of upper-triangular mutual re-expansions of polynomial families, say, (super-)Macdonald polynomials over (super-)Schur polynomials, was the guiding principle to define new super-Macdonald polynomials in \cite{Galakhov:2024cry}.
-Here we confirm that our supersymmetric polynomial families are insensitive with respect to the order choice in expansions with respect ot basic monomials as well.
+Here we confirm that our supersymmetric polynomial families are insensitive with respect to the order choice in expansions with respect to basic monomials as well.